2104-UIC-Connect-Fur/Grace-Shopper/README.md

 #### Express.js:
 - Lightweight and efficient as it serves up data from the back end to the front end
-- Using middleware, we can attach and later check for a server-side cookie containing a JSON Web Token, which helps us identify a logged-in user and determine whether or not they have admin-level access
+- Using middleware, we managed to securely and conveniently perform authentication and access user information

 #### PostgreSQL:
 - Database management system used to store and update information related to items, users, orders, and more